 6. Landlord Rights in Georgia

-As a landlord, the Georgia landlord-tenant law gives you the following rights:
+As a landlord, this Georgia law regarding landlords and tenants gives you the following rights:

 - Charge an application fee